-THE RAMP (3rd class): Hike to the Chasm Lake patrol cabin (4+ miles), and go left around Ships Prow.
-Follow a braided path through talus toward the Loft (the broad saddle between Longs and Meeker).
-Upon reaching a steep headwall beneath the Apron (the permanent snowfield on the east side of the Loft), turn left onto a big, though exposed ledge system (The Ramp).
-Follow this (about 300-400 feet) around a buttress, and then switchback right on rising ledges to reach the boulder/talus slopes directly beneath the Loft.
-Hike to the Loft, and then cross over to its northwest corner.
+The Ramp (3rd Class): go to the Chasm Lake patrol cabin (4+ miles) and left around Ship's Prow.
+Go up talus toward the Loft (the broad saddle between Long's Peak and Mt.
+Meeker).
+Turn left beneath the Apron (the snowfield east of the Loft) onto a huge, exposed ledge system ("The Ramp").
+Go up 300-400 feet around a buttress, and then switchback right on rising ledges to reach talus slopes directly beneath The Loft.
+Hike to The Loft, and then move up to its northwest corner.

-CLARKS ARROW (4th class): The initial goal is to find the correct access point to Clarks Arrow, which is the route connecting the Loft to the Homestretch (on the Keyhole).
-It runs beneath the Palisades, a dramatic, west-facing cliff band between the Loft and the Notch.
-The trick Ive been using for many years: angle to the right (north) side of the flat expanse that is the Loft as you cross to its west side.
-When the ground starts to rise (on the right), dont go any higher.
-Just pick a contour and follow it (that is, follow the juncture of the flat plain and the rising slope on the right).
-As you reach the far corner of the Loft, and begin turning to the north, slowly descend along a cairned path through boulders.
+Clark's Arrow (4th Class): find the correct access point to Clark's Arrow, the route connecting The Loft to The Homestretch (on the Keyhole route) under the Palisades, an impressive, west-facing cliff between The Loft and The Notch.
+Angle to the right (north) side of the flat expanse that is The Loft as you cross west.
+When the ground starts to rise (on the right), stop.
+Contour and follow it (follow the juncture of the plain and the rising slope on the right).
+As you reach the far corner of The Loft and begin turning to the north, slowly go down along a cairned path through boulders.
 Turn a rib, and arrive at the top of a (roughly west or NW-facing) gully.
-Descend (3rd class) to a brief 4th class step.
-Continue down another 3rd class section to a little drop off where a large boulder is wedged into the gully.
-This section is the crux (4th class), a steep slot along the underside of the boulder.
-It can be avoided on the right (facing down) with a neat little face (easier 4th class) that begins ten feet higher, and eventually leads to the same spot.
-Scoot down one more short, loose section (3rd class) and then cross a rib to the right (exiting the gully).
-It is here where John Clark, a Longs Peak ranger in the early days of the Park, painted a white arrow on the rock buttress overhead to mark the way.
-Dont worry if you cant find it it is very easy to miss when traversing from the Loft to the Homestretch, and theres no guarantee youll see it on the return trip.
-Once the rib is crossed, the rest of the route is very straightforward: traverse beneath the Palisades to the backside of the Notch (mostly 2nd class), cross left over the head of Keplingers Couloir (exposed 3rd class, and often some snow), and join the Keyhole route at the base of the Homestretch.
-700 feet of polished rock leads to the summit.
+Descend (3rd Class) to a brief 4th Class step.
+Continue down another 3rd Class section to a little drop off where a large boulder wedged in the gully.
+This section is the crux (4th Class), a steep slot along the underside of the boulder.
+It can be avoided on the right (facing down) with a neat, little face (easier 4th Class) that begins ten feet higher, and eventually leads to the same spot.
+Scoot down one more short, loose section (3rd Class) and then cross a rib to the right (exiting the gully).
+John Clark, a Long's Peak ranger in the early days of the Park, painted a hard-to-find white arrow (very easy to miss when traversing from the Loft to the Homestretch) on the rock buttress overhead.
+After negotiating the rib, the rest of the route is easier: traverse beneath the Palisades to the backside of the Notch (mostly 2nd Class), cross left over the top of Keplinger's Couloir (exposed 3rd Class, and often some snow), and join the Keyhole route at the base of The Homestretch.
+Ascend polished rock for 700' to the summit.

-SKYSCRAPER (5.0): If things are going well and the weather is good, this is a highly recommended way to finish Clarks Arrow.
-Scan the wall on the right while traversing over the top of Keplingers Couloir.
-About halfway between the Notch and the Homestretch, a curious tower should show up on the skyline (see photo).
-Skyscraper takes the 600-foot crack system that passes the tower on the left to reach the southeast ridge of Longs its essentially a steeper version of the Homestretch.
-Three long pitches are required with a 200-foot rope, followed by a pitch-and-a-half on the SE ridge.
-The first pitch starts out very easy, building to a 5.0 finish; a good ledge appears on the right as the rope comes tight.
-The second pitch steps left into a left-facing V-slot, with solid jams in the back and good stemming opportunities (several sections of 5.0).
-Belay at the end of the rope in a tight stance on some chockstones.
-The third pitch is 4th class for most of the way (be careful of loose rock), with a 5.0 bulge at the top; belay on the spacious SE ridge (marvelous views).
-One more awesome stretch (300 feet of 4th class on perfect rock) follows the ridge to the summit of Longs: weave right and then left to negotiate the huge, stacked blocks on the steepest section.
+Skyscraper (5.0): if the weather is good, some really like this to finish Clark's Arrow.
+Look up right on the wall while traversing over the top of Keplinger's Couloir.
+About halfway between the Notch and the Homestretch, an odd tower appears on the skyline.
+Skyscraper ascends the 600-foot crack system that goes left around the tower and connects with the southeast ridge of Long's Peak - a steep version of The Homestretch.
+This entails 3 full 200' pitches and a pitch-and-a-half on the SE ridge.
+P1 is easy and ends on a 5.0 finish at a good ledge on the right.
+P2 goes left into a left-facing V-slot, with jams and good stems to belay on some chockstones.
+P3 is mostly 4th Class with loose rock and a 5.0 bulge at the end, and you belay comfortably on the SE ridge.
+Climb 300 feet at 4th Class on great rock to the summit of Long's Peak, weaving right and left around the big, stacked blocks on the steepest section.

-2) The Loft can also be reached via Lambs Slide (superb way to start the day: 1500 feet of classic snow climbing).
-In soft snow conditions (much of the winter and into early summer), one can also make a rapid descent from the Loft by carefully glissading (or plunge stepping) Lambs Slide.
+2) The Loft can also be reached via Lamb's Slide (a big way to start a more challenging day, 1500 feet snow).
+In soft snow conditions (much of the winter and into early summer), one can also make a rapid descent from the Loft by plunge stepping Lamb's Slide.
+Glissades have resulted in bad mishaps.

-3) Add a great pitch of 4th class by ascending the stepped slabs just left of the standard route as you approach the right side of the Ramp.
+3) You can add a fun pitch of 4th Class by climbing stepped slabs left of the standard route as you approach the right side of The Ramp.

-4) In winter conditions, expect a snow gully on the way to the Loft (it doesnt melt out until mid summer).
-Its very mellow until the last 200 feet, where it gets steeper.
-The Ramp is also filled in with snow (4th class, and much spookier).
-Once the buttress is turned on the Ramp, it is generally easier to go more-or-less straight up steep snow, rather than perform the switchback described above.
-The head of Keplingers Couloir holds a snowfield for much of the year, and this can be the scariest part of the route, as its difficult to protect and a fall would have serious consequences.
-Skyscraper fills in during the winter and spring, becoming a wild, tight run of alpine snow (similar in difficulty to a summer ascent, though a little more exposed).
-An axe is a must in winter; you can get away without crampons some of the time (bring them for a winter ascent of Skyscraper).
+4) In winter conditions, expect a snow gully on the way to the Loft (until mid-summer).
+It's very mellow until the steeper, last 200 feet.
+The Ramp is also filled in with snow (4th Class and spooky).
+Once the buttress is turned on The Ramp, it is easier to go up steep snow, rather than perform the switchback described above.
+The head of Keplinger's Couloir holds a snowfield for much of the year, and this can be the iffiest part of the route, as it's difficult to protect and a fall could end in disaster.
+Skyscraper collects snow in winter and spring, becoming a ribbon of alpine snow (more exposed).
+An axe (or two) is a must in winter, and crampons are wise (required in winter for Skyscraper).